Ubaiddar1614/Dart/README.md

-# Working on Dart
+# 🚀 Working on Dart

-Welcome to my Dart repository!
+Welcome to my Dart learning repository!

-This repository will serve as a central place for all my work and learning related to the Dart programming language.
-Here, you'll find:
+This repo is a collection of everything I'm learning and building with the Dart programming language.
+It includes hands-on exercises, mini-projects, and concept demonstrations to help me grow as a developer.

+---

+## 📂 What's Inside

+### 🔧 Core Concepts
-Functions: Examples and exercises demonstrating various Dart functions.
+- **Functions**: Examples and exercises using Dart functions — from basics to parameter tricks.

-Object-Oriented Programming (OOP): Implementations showcasing classes, objects, inheritance, polymorphism, and other OOP concepts in Dart.

-Data Structures and Algorithms: Solutions and explorations of common data structures and algorithms using Dart.

-Asynchronous Programming: Examples of futures, streams, and async/await for handling asynchronous operations.

-Error Handling: Demonstrations of effective error handling techniques.

-And much more as I continue my journey with Dart!

-Feel free to explore the code and track my progress.
+- **Collections**: Dart Lists, Sets, Maps in action.
+- **Object-Oriented Programming (OOP)**: Classes, objects, constructors, inheritance, and polymorphism — all coded out.
+- **Data Structures & Algorithms**: DSA implementations in Dart, from arrays to recursion.

+### 🔁 Work In Progress
+- **Asynchronous Programming**: Futures, async/await, and handling delays — coming soon.
+- **Error Handling**: Try-catch blocks, custom exceptions, and proper Dart error management — also coming soon.

+### 🧪 Mini Projects
+- CLI-based student registration app and more — using dart:io, lists, maps, OOP, and functions together.

+---

+## 📅 Daily Progress
+This repo grows as I grow.
+I'm updating it regularly with new concepts, cleaner code, and better logic.

+---

+## 🤝 Contributions
+Not open for contributions (yet), but feel free to fork, explore, and learn with me.

+---

+## ✨ Stay Tuned
+More Dart magic coming soon.
+You can **watch** the repo for updates or just swing by when you're curious.